Honours in the School of Mathematics and Statistics

 The honours essay is also assessed based on the quality of the writing.
 This does not mean we look for the next Shakespeare however you should make sure you express your ideas in an organized manner using a clear and grammatically correct English.
 The university offers several resources that can help you achieve this goal.
 The Learning Centre offers workshops for students that need help with extended written work, and a trove of online resources for improving your writing skills is also available.
 Make sure you make use of these resources as early as possible as writing skills develop slowly over time and with much practice.

 Honours Lecture Courses

 Following is a list of honours courses offered by the divisions of Applied Mathematics, Pure Mathematics and Mathematical Statistics.
-Note that this list is current for 2014 and should be considered tentative for 2015.
 Students in Mathematics may also take advanced third year units – see the Senior Mathematics page for a list of these.
 Consult your program coordinator if you are interested in taking a course from another division.